elcorto/samplepkg/README.rst

 samplepkg
 =========

-Skeleton python package.
-Test setup.py.
-We have at least 5 ways to install a package using pip + setuptools + setup.py, oh boy!
+Skeleton python package to test setup.py and various ways to install a package using pip + setuptools + setup.py.

 Run ``installtest.sh`` to get results like the one below.
 Adapt ``$version`` in the script to your system first.
 The script will install and uninstall the